flux-capacitor-io/flux-capacitor-io.github.io/README.md

 List<Order> orders = FluxCapacitor.queryAndWait(new GetOrders(...));
 ```

-Note: examples here are in Java, but Flux Capacitor does not care what language your applications are written
+Note: examples here are in Java, but obviously Flux Capacitor does not care what language your applications are written
 in.
 To send a command you can simply do:

 ```java
 FluxCapacitor.sendCommand(new PlaceOrder(...));
 ```

-The results of your action will be returned to you, so it would be just as if you invoked a method within your
+The results of your command or query will be returned to you, so it would be just as if you invoked a method within your
-application!
-And if your action causes an exception somewhere the exception will be thrown to you as well.
+application.
+And if your action causes an exception somewhere, the exception will be thrown to you as well.

-To handle a request, all you need to do is add a **Handler**, which is a function that takes a request as input, and gives
+To handle a request, all you need to do is add a **Handler**, which is a function that takes a request as input, and
-a result as output.
+gives a result as output.
 For instance:

 ```java
 @HandleQuery